margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Deceit, it's like flirtation.
 It's trickery.
 The evil in our hearts and thoughts masquerading for what's real.
-It's two-faced, it's like an imposter, a fraud, a clown, a mask beguiling me with lives.
+It's two-faced, it's like an imposter, a fraud, a clown, a mask beguiling me with lies.
 Evil sits with pretense wanting to be undiscovered, and not unmasked.
-Do you really believe in the duplicity? the lies?
+Do you really believe in the duplicity and the lies?
 All of this goes into the dumpster, all pretense is let go of.

 <br>